 March 26, 9:30am ET

 In this moment, we are faced with many choices, both individually and collectively.
 The loss of familiar, reassuring touch stones for many aspects of our everyday life is profoundly disorienting.
-It leaves us wondering ‘what should we do now?’ and ‘how do I lead through uncertainty?’
-More specifically, Covid-19 – like any adaptive challenge – poses a choice…Do we hunker down, turn away from others, only care for ourselves?
-Or, reset and turn toward each other to hold uncertainty together in creative and life-affirming ways.
+More specifically, Covid-19 – like any adaptive challenge – poses a choice between focusing on ourselves or focusing on our community.
 That choice is at the core of our collective leadership work.
-It’s a choice that we face every day, every hour, every moment.
 Join a community of people like yourself with a simple purpose – to practice intentional connection, openness and mutual support at a time when it’s greatly needed.
 (Link)

 COVID-19 Conversations: The Science of Social Distancing: Part 1

 March 25, 2020, 3-4:30pm ET

 This is part of a free webinar series from the National Academy of Medicine and American Public Health Association on the latest science and strategies.
 The first COVID-19 Conversations webinar will review how COVID-19 is transmitted, historical lessons from past pandemics, the state of the science on social distancing, and the targeted and layered nature of how social distancing practices are enacted.
 (Link)

 The Collective Impact Forum – Virtual Office Hour on How to Support and Manage Rapid Change

 Weekly, every Thursday at 2pm ET through April 23